amabdulr/CNWG/Chunking.md

     {{Chunk}}
 9. Present the entire content in markdown format.
 Check if any content is missing from the original attachment and present that as a separate section.
 10. Refer to the content once again and ensure no content is missing.
 11. Except for first-level markdown heading (#), always use sentence case for titles.
+12. If a block of text is already in bullets or a table, retain the same even after chunking.
-12. Now compare the presented chunked content with the original document and if you find something missing, present this under heading, "Content Not Used for Chunking".
+13. Now compare the presented chunked content with the original document and if you find something missing, present this under heading, "Content Not Used for Chunking".
 Include  this warning, **Warning: This list is not comprehensive.
 Please run the CTWG>Chunk>Find Missing Info menu option for more.
 Human oversight is essential for all AI outputs.
 Specifically look for missing tables, codeblocks, and numbers."**.
 You can include content such as Feature History Tables here.

 **Information Types and Titling Rules:**